 This process also allows you to optimize resources and prevent over or under-servicing customers.

-In this blog post, we will explore the steps involved in the ITIL processes, the pattern of business activity (PBA), benefits, challenges, and tips for success.
+In this blog post, we will explore the steps involved in the ITIL processes, the pattern of business activity (PBA), the benefits and challenges of ITIL demand management, and tips for success.

 What is ITIL Demand Management?